Alex-Programs/Alex-Programs/README.md

 You can find me at ``IHave#0001`` on Discord!

 I mostly do Python and am gradually learning some JS/TS.
-Flask > Django, Vue > React, and TS > JS.

 ## Languages and Tools: